objectbox/objectbox-azure-sphere/README.md

-# ObjectBox REST client for Azure Sphere
+# ObjectBox client for Azure Sphere

+For a general introduction to Azure Sphere and use cases in combination with [ObjectBox](https://objectbox.io/), check the [announcement post](https://objectbox.io/objectbox-on-azure-sphere-efficient-handling-of-persistent-iot-data-on-tiny-devices/).

 ## Setup